Kay1789/Pet-Sim-/README.md

-🐾 Pet Sim – Updated Version
+🐾 Pet Sim – Updated Version 2.0

-So yeah... this is my updated version of the pet sim I made earlier 😤 I rewrote a bunch of stuff, added pointers, cleaned it up a bit, and used polymorphism (without fully studying it lol).
-Still learned a lot on the way tho.
+Yo, this is my upgraded pet sim from yesterday!
+I added some cool new stuff today like energy levels and a sleep function, so your pet’s gotta chill sometimes or else it’ll suffer the consequences 🥱💀.

+I’m still kinda winging polymorphism, pointers, and enums, but I’m learning as I go — no cap.

 ---

 🎮 What It Does

-You adopt a pet (dog, cat, hamster, or bunny)

-Give it a name, color, and age
+Adopt a pet (dog, cat, hamster, bunny) with name, color, and age

-You can feed, play, or check stats
+Feed, play, sleep, or check stats for your pet

-It has mood and hunger levels that change depending on what you do
+Pet’s mood, hunger, and energy levels change based on what you do

-If you mess up too much and ignore it — your pet dies 💀
+Ignore your pet too much and it might die from hunger or lack of sleep 😭

+Pets have unique sounds and reactions thanks to polymorphism